Quixit/FileHistoryFixer/README.md

 - Click the Fix button.
 This may take several minutes.
 - Check the file output.

-To compile you're like the .NET Core 3.1 tools.
+To compile you're need the .NET Core 3.1 SDK.